 Now, in the last 6 years, I’ve seen some weird things, been to some crazy places and had my fair share of adventures.

-But in the next few updates, I thought I’d talk about something I’ve never talked about on FASTER TO MASTER.
+But in the next few updates, I thought I’d talk about something I’ve never talked about on The Art of Living.
 Something a bit closer to home.

 I thought I’d talk about friendship.

 Specifically, I thought I’d share what I’ve learned about making old friendships thrive, helping new friendships flourish and being the best friend you possibly can be.

 Because, if there’s one thing I’ve learned from being “away” for so long, it’s the importance of investing in your tribe – in the people who love, inspire and support you – no matter how far away they may be.

 And if there’s one thing that surprised me, it’s that it took travelling halfway across the planet to realise how badly and haphazardly I’d been doing that, right up til that point in my life.

 Now, for the record, I’m no social recluse.
 I’ve spent years working in sales.
 I love people.
 I love networking.
 One of my favourite parts of travelling are the hundreds of locals, wanderers and colourful characters you brush shoulders with every week.

 But it wasn’t until I left home that I realised how many great relationships I’d been taking for granted, how many toxic relationships I’d become trapped in and how many empty relationships I’d fallen into without ever really thinking about it.